pmarches/earlgrid/Technological choices rationale.md

 - Include GUI libs, SSH, protobuf,
 - Maybe separate ditrbution per OS, but ideally one big multi os distribution

+Session variables
+--
+A session variable is kinda like a temporary file.
+You can change it within the current session, but it has different values for each session.
+WE should be abl to store any kind of object in the session model, a JDBC connection, a String, a map, ...

 Google protobuf
 ----
 Avro